lipeno/ai-assistant/README.md

-# Christmas gifts recommender
+# AI assistant based on OpenAI API

+There are 2 features of the app:
+- Prompt-answering assistant
+- Gift ideas recommender

+## Tech stack
-This is a Christmas gift ideas generator app made with [OpenAI API ](https://beta.openai.com/docs/quickstart), [Next.js](https://nextjs.org/) and [React](https://reactjs.org/), built on top of the OpenAI API Quickstart example.
+Made with [OpenAI API ](https://beta.openai.com/docs/quickstart), [Next.js](https://nextjs.org/) and [React](https://reactjs.org/), built on top of the OpenAI API Quickstart example.

 ## Setup